ebmhu2/trivia_game/README.md

         "message": "resource not found"
     }

-The API will return three types of errors:
+The API will return four errors types when requests fail:

 * 400 – bad request
 * 404 – resource not found